 Can I still enrol my employees onto a programme during the Covid-19 pandemic?

 Yes.
 Enrolment for apprenticeships has not stopped.
-We are still taking applications for September and will continue to take applications all year round.
+We are still taking applications for the Autumn and will continue to take applications all year round.

 I am looking for an apprentice, can the College help me?